Mxgra/Deep-Keyword-Recognition-on-Edge/README.md

 ## Why is it interesting for Speech?

 Alexa, Siri, Cortana.
 Speech Assistants have already arrived and more importantly are accepted in every-day life for many of us.
 One big concern lies in privacy: because speech is such a complex concept, the required processing power to effectivly answer queries is quite big.
 The actual processing is done in the cloud.
 The only thing that is recognized on-device are the so called wakewords, like "Hey Siri".
 These wakewords, or keywords, must be recognized confidently even in noisy environments, while the responsible software has very limited resources.
-Applications areas are not only as a gateway to more potent cloud implementations, but can lie pretty much everywhere where quick interactions with software is necessary, but physical interaction is impossible: in a surgery room, or nursing homes as interface to vital monitoring equipment, in cars or smart-homes.
+Application areas are not only as a gateway to more potent cloud implementations, but can lie pretty much everywhere where quick interactions with software is necessary, but physical interaction is impossible: in a surgery room, or nursing homes as interface to vital monitoring equipment, in cars or smart-homes.

 ### Challenge and Real Life Applicability

 Machine Learning is steadily becoming easier as frameworks like tensorflow and pytorch refine their functionality.
 For a challenge, I wanted to give this project a little spin and see how converted models behave.
-The Deployment and applicability to real life problems is another aspect that often poses problems, looking into a concrete usecase seems to be a good way to get some experience.
+Deployment and applicability to real life problems is another aspect that often poses problems, looking into a concrete usecase seems to be a good way to get some experience.

 # Timeline